City of Guelph

 Servicing within City right-of-way

-• If it is determined that new, replacement, or upgraded services are required, the Engineering Technical Services team will be included in the review process.
+• If it is determined that new, replacement, decommissioning or upgraded service(s) are required, the Engineering Construction Services team will be included in the review process.

-• A site servicing drawing will need to be provided by a qualified designer/draftsperson.
+• A site servicing drawing needs to be provided by a qualified designer/draftsperson.
 The drawing shall include these specific details:

-• Plan of site including property lines, existing road, existing or proposed building, and existing underground infrastructure
+• Plan of site, including property lines, existing road, existing or proposed building, and existing underground infrastructur

 • Metric dimensions and using a typical engineering scale (ex.
 1:100, 1:250, 1:500)